clipperhouse/words/README.md

 To see usage, just type the `words` command without arguments or input.

-By default, `words` returns only tokens that contain letters, numbers or symbols -- whitespace and punctuation are ommitted.
+By default, `words` returns only tokens that contain letters, numbers or symbols -- whitespace and punctuation are omitted.
 If you’d like all the tokens (including whitespace & punctuation), use the `-all` flag.

+The default delimiter between for the output words is `\n`.
+Use the `-delimiter` flag to change it.

-You can transform the tokens as well. `-lower` and `-upper` will transform the case. `-diacritics` will ‘flatten’ accents and such, like açaí → acai. `-stem=<language>` will trim words to their roots (using [this package](https://github.com/clipperhouse/stemmer)).
+`-lower` and `-upper` will transform the case. `-diacritics` will ‘flatten’ accents and such, like açaí → acai. `-stem=<language>` will trim words to their roots (see [this package](https://github.com/clipperhouse/stemmer)).